fluentassertions/fluentassertions/Documentation.md

 	Action act = () => subject.Foo("Hello"));
 	act.ShouldNotThrow<InvalidOperationException>();

+.NET 4.0 and later includes the `AggregateException` which is typically thrown by code that runs through the Parallel Task Library or using the new `async` keyword.
+All of the above also works for exceptions that are aggregated, whether or not you are asserting on the actual `AggregateException` or any of its aggregated exceptions.

+Talking about the `async` keyword, you can also verify that an asynchronously executed method throws or doesn't throw an exception:

+	Func<Task> act = async () => { await asyncObject.ThrowAsync<ArgumentException>(); };
+    act.ShouldThrow<InvalidOperationException>();

+or

+	Func<Task> act = async () => { await asyncObject.SucceedAsync(); };
+    act.ShouldNotThrow();

 ## Object graph comparison ##

-Consider the class Order and its wire-transfer equivalent OrderDto (a so-called  DTO).
-Suppose also that an order has one or more Products and an associated Customer.
-Coincidentally, the  OrderDto will have one or more ProductDtos and a corresponding CustomerDto.
-Now if you want to make sure that all the properties of all the objects in the OrderDto object graph match the equally named properties of the Order object graph, you can do this.
+Consider the class `Order` and its wire-transfer equivalent `OrderDto` (a so-called DTO).
+Suppose also that an order has one or more `Product`s and an associated `Customer`.
+Coincidentally, the `OrderDto` will have one or more `ProductDto`s and a corresponding `CustomerDto`.
+Now if you want to make sure that all the properties of all the objects in the `OrderDto` object graph match the equally named properties of the `Order` object graph, you can do this.

 	orderDto.ShouldBeEquivalentTo(order);

-In contrast to the ShouldHave() extension method, the comparison is recursive by default and all properties of the OrderDto must be available on the  Order.
+In contrast to the `ShouldHave()` extension method, the comparison is recursive by default and all properties of the `OrderDto` must be available on the  `Order`.
 If not, an exception is thrown.
 You can override this behavior in different ways.
 For instance, you may only want to include the properties both object graphs have:

 	orderDto.ShouldBeEquivalentTo(order, options =>
 	    options.ExcludingMissingProperties());

-You can also exclude certain (potentially deeply nested) properties using the  Excluding() method.
+You can also exclude certain (potentially deeply nested) properties using the `Excluding()` method.

 	orderDto.ShouldBeEquivalentTo(order, options =>
 	    options.Excluding(o => o.Customer.Name));

-Obviously, Excluding() and  ExcludingMissingProperties() can be combined.
+Obviously, `Excluding()` and `ExcludingMissingProperties()` can be combined.
 Maybe farfetched, but you may even decide to exclude a property on a particular nested object by its index.

 	orderDto.ShouldBeEquivalentTo(order, options =>
 	    options.Excluding(o => o.Products[1].Status));

-The Excluding() method on the options object also takes a lambda expression that offers a bit more flexibility for deciding what property to include.
+The `Excluding()` method on the options object also takes a lambda expression that offers a bit more flexibility for deciding what property to include.

 	orderDto.ShouldBeEquivalentTo(order, options => options
 	    .Excluding(ctx => ctx.PropertyPath == "Level.Level.Text"));